 It is widely known that jumping spiders are not aggressive towards humans, but what about their biting habits?
 Even though their bites are rare, it’s important to understand the circumstances under which they might occur.

 Jumping spiders use their venom to subdue their prey.
-While this venom can be harmful to their prey, it is generally harmless to humans due to the spider’s minute size.
+While this venom can harm their prey, it is generally harmless to humans due to the spider’s minute size.
 The percentage of jumping spiders that exhibit defensive biting behavior is estimated to be around 25%, but the frequency of such incidents in human interactions is only about 1 in every 100 encounters.

-This means that while jumping spiders may resort to defensive biting when they feel threatened, such occurrences are infrequent in human interactions.
+This means that spiders may resort to defensive biting while jumping when they feel threatened, and such occurrences are infrequent in human interactions.
 In addition, unlike certain other spider species, jumping spiders are generally not equipped with fangs strong enough to pierce human skin.
 The instances where jumping spiders have been kept as pets without biting incidents hover around a reassuring 75%.

 To put things into perspective, consider the comparison to an everyday event like being pricked by a thorn or accidentally touching a nettle leaf.
 The consequences are minimal and easily manageable, and similar logic applies to jumping spider bites in most cases.

-Understanding the rarity and relatively minor impact of jumping spider bites should provide reassurance regarding their interactions with humans.
-Now, let’s explore how these remarkably intelligent creatures interact with their environment and other animals.
+Understanding jumping spider bites’ rarity and relatively minor impact should provide reassurance regarding their interactions with humans.
+Let’s explore how these brilliant creatures interact with their environment and other animals.

 See Related: How Long Do Jumping Spiders Live?
 Facts and Information about their Lifespan